ryancey1/datascience-coursera/4-reproducible-research/week4/RYancey_RepData-Project2.md

 ##
 ```

-Okay, so what do blank entries mean?
+Okay, so what do those blank entries mean?

 ```r